 Change In-Game Video Settings

-There are certain steps you need to take in order to improve your overall graphical performance.
+You need to take certain steps to improve your overall graphical performance.
 That being said, you will need to open the in-game graphics settings to implement the changes mentioned below:

 - Fancy Leaves: This setting improves the overall leaf asset quality.
-That being said, you won’t be noticing much of it throughout your gameplay, Therefore, we recommend you disable them to save some processing power.
+That said, you won’t notice much of it throughout your gameplay.
+Therefore, we recommend you disable them to save some processing power.

-- Beautiful Skies: Similar to the Fancy Leaves, this is an aesthetic improvement that is rather demanding on the processing yet serves little to no purpose.
+- Beautiful Skies: Similar to the Fancy Leaves, this aesthetic improvement is rather demanding on the processing yet serves little to no purpose.

-- Fancy Graphics: As the name suggests, you won’t be getting much value out of this deal unless you’re into the aspect of boosting your game quality for worse performance.
+- Fancy Graphics: As the name suggests, you won’t get much value from this deal unless you boost your game quality for worse performance.

 - Render Clouds: While the setting is not a part of Beautiful Skies, it serves an identical purpose.

-Therefore, we recommend you try keeping everything at a low unless you can afford the performance hike.
+Therefore, we recommend keeping everything low unless you can afford the performance hike.

 Optimize Your Internet Connection

 Your gaming/learning sessions can be dampened due to the consistent frame drops.
-While this might seem like a hardware issue, it is usually the internet connection that’s causing mischief.
+While this might seem like a hardware issue, the internet connection is usually causing mischief.

 - Clear the Cache: The Cache accumulates data regarding your internet activity.
 Over time, it can get affected by natural issues and can get corrupted without giving a prior warning.
-That being said, it is generally better to clear it at regular intervals to experience seamless connectivity.
+It is generally better to clear it regularly to experience seamless connectivity.